tardisgallifrey/ads1115/README.md

 ADS1115 register instructions.

-I have altered the original C code to function-ize the basic register calling and turn it into a returned voltage.
+I have altered the original C code to function-ize the basic register calling and turn it into a returned decimal value (0-32767).

 I also put the function into its own file so that one can write code using the function without having to keep track